 Alexandra Morton has been nominated at The Tyee for The People’s Order of BC and you are eligible to vote.
-These words — familiar ones to readers of Northern Insights — explain the nomination:
+These words—familiar ones to readers of In-Sights—explain the nomination:

 Friday, the New York Times echoed what Morton has been saying, Virus in Pacific Salmon Raises Worries About Industry